ItsWidee/PyFrench/README.md

 ## But Why ?

 PyFrench is not intended to be used as a normal programming language.
 It is created for educational purpose.
-Indeed, the goal of PyFrench (PyF) is to be used by schools, students, etc... that have difficulties with French.
+Indeed, the goal of PyFrench (PyF) is to be used by schools, students, etc... that have difficulties with English.
 PyF is a way to learn the syntax of a common programming language, but using French !

 ## Progress